-- Represents less than 1% of outstanding ordinary shares. - (1) Includes 4,551 restricted units. - (2) Includes 119,955 restricted units and 17,904 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014. - (3) Includes 3,034 restricted units. - (4) Includes 23,724 restricted units and 42,901 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014. - (5) Includes 10,044 restricted units and 4,075 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014. - (6) Includes 15,294 restricted units and 11,369 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014. - (7) Includes 11,099 restricted units and 2,332 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014. - (8) Consists of ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014.
-The information reported for Mr. Carchedi is based on information available to the Company as of his termination date and may not reflect current beneficial ownership. - (9) The information reported for Mr. Silver is based on information available to the Company as of his termination date and may not reflect current beneficial ownership. - (10) Includes, for executive officers not specifically named in the table, an aggregate of 3,211 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014.
+- Represents less than 1% of outstanding ordinary shares. - (1) Includes 4,551 restricted units. - (2) Includes 113,141 restricted units and 17,904 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014. - (3) Includes 3.034 restricted units. - (4) Includes 20,904 restricted units and 42,901 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014. - (5) Includes 8,174 restricted units and 4,075 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014. - (6) Includes 13,284 restricted units and 11,369 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014. - (7) Includes 11,100 restricted units and 2,332 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014. - (8) Consists of ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014.
+The information reported for Mr. Carchedi is based on information available to the Company as of his termination date and may not reflect current beneficial ownership. - The information reported for Mr. Silver is based on information available to the Company as of his termination date and may not reflect current beneficial ownership. - Includes, for executive officers not specifically named in the table, an aggregate of 2,152 ordinary shares issuable upon the exercise of stock options presently exercisable or exercisable within 60 days of January 2, 2014.
 Messrs.
-Carchedi and Silver are not included in the calculation for all directors and executive officers as a group. - (11) Based on information contained in a Schedule 13G filed by Artisan Partners Limited Partnership with the SEC January 30, 2014.
-Artisan Partners Limited Partnership reports that it has shared voting power with respect to 4,041,456 of these shares and shared dispositive power with respect to all of these shares. - (12) Based on information contained in a Schedule 13G filed by Blackrock, Inc. with the SEC on February 3, 2014.
-Blackrock, Inc. reports that it has sole voting power with respect to 4,930,686 shares and sole dispositive power with respect to all these shares. - (13) Based on information contained in a Schedule 13G filed by Jana Partners LLC with the SEC on February 14, 2014.
-JANA Partners LLC reports that it has sole voting power and sole dispositive power with respect to all these shares.
+Carchedi and Silver are not included in the calculation for all directors and executive officers as a group. - Based on information contained in a Form 13F filed by Artisan Partners Limited Partnership with the SEC on November 13, 2013.
+Artisan Partners Limited Partnership reports that it has sole investment power with respect to all of these shares, sole voting power with respect to 3,978,890 of these shares and no voting power with respect to 256,686 of these shares. - (12) Based on information contained in a notice pursuant to section 67 of the Irish Companies Act sent by BlackRock, Inc. to the Company, which notice discloses the number of shares in which BlackRock, Inc. is interested as of December 31, 2013. - (13) Based on information contained in a notice pursuant to section 67 of the Irish Companies Act sent by JANA Partners LLC to the Company, which notice discloses the number of shares in which JANA Partners LLC is interested as of January 6, 2014. - (14) Based on information contained in a Form 13F filed by Paulson & Co., Inc. with the SEC on November 14, 2013.
+Paulson & Co., Inc. reports that it has sole voting power and shared investment power with respect to these shares.